© 2023 CyberNews - Latest tech news,

 • 24/7 customer support (live chat, email, social media platforms)

-What’s great about NordPass is that you can use a free version as long as you want to.
+What’s great about NordPass is that you can use a free version as long as you want.
 Yet, you can have only one active session at the same time.
 Meaning, logging into your account on another device would log you out from a previous session.

 Conclusion

-The whole password manager market is constantly improving.
+The password manager market is constantly improving.
 It’s getting harder to find a provider that wouldn’t offer a version suitable for Linux.
-However, every password manager app for Linux is different.
+However, every password manager app is different to accommodate the varying needs of Linux users.

 FAQ